Qasim Suri: Early life and education

-He was born in January 1969 in Quetta, to a Pashtun family from the Sur tribe, who are a sub-clan of the Khiljis.
-His father had a medicine business which Suri took over in 1997 after death of his father.
+He was born in January 1969 in Quetta, Balochistan to a Pashtun family of the Sur tribe, a sub-clan of the Khiljis.

+The eldest among three brothers and three sisters, his father Rafique Ahmed Khan had a medicine business which Suri took over in 1997 after his death, becoming the managing director of Muhammadi Traders of Pharmaceutical Distributor Est, while his other source of income is agriculture.
 His mother is of Urdu-speaking background.

 Suri received his early education from the Quetta Islamia School and enrolled in Federal Government College in 1988.
 He received a bachelor's degree in political science in 1990 and a master's degree in international relations in 1992, both from the University of Balochistan.

 Political career

 Suri have been associated with Pakistan Tehreek-e-Insaf (PTI) since 1996 but became active member in 2007.

-He ran for the seat of the National Assembly of Pakistan as a candidate of PTI from Constituency NA-259 (Quetta) in 2013 Pakistani general election but was unsuccessful.
+He ran for the seat of the National Assembly of Pakistan as a candidate of PTI from Constituency NA-259 (Quetta) in the 2013 Pakistani general election but was unsuccessful.
 He received 16,006 votes and lost the seat to Mahmood Khan Achakzai.

-He was elected to the National Assembly as a candidate of PTI from NA-265 (Quetta-II) in 2018 Pakistani general election.
+He was elected to the National Assembly as a candidate of PTI from NA-265 (Quetta-II) in the 2018 Pakistani general election.
 He received 25,973 votes and defeated Nawabzada Lashkari Raisani.

 Following Suri's successful election, PTI nominated him for the Deputy Speaker of the National Assembly of Pakistan on 13 August 2018.
 On 15 August 2018, he was elected as Deputy Speaker of the National Assembly of Pakistan.
 He received 183 votes out of a total of 327, defeating his opponent, Asad Mehmood who secured 144 votes.

 On 27 September 2019, an election tribunal of Balochistan High Court nullified Suri's election and ordered fresh elections in the constituency, that resulted in his denotification.
 On 7 October 2019, however the Supreme Court of Pakistan suspended the election tribunal's decision and ordered the ECP not to issue the election schedule for NA-265.

-On 3rd April, as deputy speaker, Suri, dismissed a no-confidence motion against Imran Khan, claiming that the alleged US involvement was against Article 5 of the Constitution of Pakistan.
+On 3 April, as deputy speaker, Suri, dismissed a no-confidence motion against Imran Khan, claiming that the alleged US involvement was against Article 5 of the Constitution of Pakistan.

-He resigned on 16 April 2022 to avoid a motion of no confidence.
+He resigned on 16 April 2022 to avoid the motion of no confidence against Imran Khan.